hj-n/zadu/README.md

 ```

 The PyTorch preview accelerates exact Euclidean distance matrices, condensed
-pair distances, stable full/inverse rankings, and exact stable neighbor prefixes
+pair distances, explicit stable full/inverse rankings, and exact stable neighbor
-with memory-planned row blocks.
-Unsupported derived resources and geodesic
+prefixes with memory-planned row blocks.
+The paired selected-rank reduction
+currently falls back to bounded NumPy; other unsupported derived resources and
-requests fall back individually and are identified in `last_run_info`.
-MPS
+geodesic requests also fall back individually and are identified in
-supports float32 in this backend; CPU and CUDA accept float32 or float64.
-No
+`last_run_info`.
+MPS supports float32 in this backend; CPU and CUDA accept
-PyTorch import occurs on the base/default path, and `backend="auto"` remains
+float32 or float64.
+No PyTorch import occurs on the base/default path, and
-NumPy/FAISS.
+`backend="auto"` remains NumPy/FAISS.

 Ranking uses `torch.argsort(..., stable=True)`, forces self to rank zero, then
 removes self from the returned neighbor prefix.
 It deliberately does not use